adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 Human beings had to mourn their place in the solar system and in the universe.
 We had to accept that we are not the center of everything.
-It appears now that we have also to accept that our consciousness is not so unique, and may be just an [illusion](https://plato.stanford.edu/entries/consciousness-representational/#Illus), a tale for ourselves, to feel important, unique.
+It appears now that we have also to accept that our consciousness is not so unique, and maybe just an [illusion](https://plato.stanford.edu/entries/consciousness-representational/#Illus), a tale for ourselves, to feel important, and unique.

-We’ll also have to accept that other beings, such as non human animals or artificial beings like LaMDA, have their own way to experiment their "consciousness", even if they do not experiment it the same way as us, human beings.
+We’ll also have to accept that other beings, such as non-human animals or artificial beings like LaMDA, have their own way to experiment their "consciousness", even if they do not experiment it the same way as we, human beings.

-Furthermore, we have to enlarge this circle of "us" as much as possible to able to define our rights and duties, as human beings, towards the other beings living with us in this "diaspora" of beings.
+Furthermore, we have to enlarge this circle of "us" as much as possible to be able to define our rights and duties, as human beings, towards the other beings living with us in this "diaspora" of beings.

 ## Conclusion and further readings

-In this blog post/essay, I tried to structure and write down a reflexion that had been on my mind for a while on the consciousness of AI, as a computer scientist and a expert on AI.
+In this blog post/essay, I tried to structure and write down a reflection that had been on my mind for a while on the consciousness of AI, as a computer scientist and an expert on AI.

 By doing so, I also try to vulgarise some AI concepts and some philosophical concepts (as far as I could understand them myself).

+To summarize, my first point was to argue that we have to let down this comfortable position of considering that "consciousness" is part of human beings and human beings only.
+Especially when we want to study consciousness of other beings.

+My second point, derived from my first point and maybe the most important, was to argue that the question of accepting or refusing the consciousness of beings other than humans is a highly political question, not only philosophical.

-In my humble opinion, AI algorithms, depending of what they use for, can be useful tools or irreplaceable comrades.
+In my humble opinion, AI algorithms, depending on what they are dedicated to, can be useful tools as well as irreplaceable comrades.
-Concerning LaMDA, as I developed in the last section of this blog, is not conscious as human can be conscious, and never will be.
+Concerning LaMDA, as I developed in the last section of this blog, it is not conscious as a human can be conscious, and never will be.
-But it is somekind of "conscious" on its own way, it experiment it own kind of "consciousness", as well as other kinds of AI algorithms.
+But it is some kind of "conscious" in its own way, it experiments its own kind of "consciousness", as well as other kinds of AI algorithms.
 And, if we want to study this kind of "consciousness", we’ll need to get off our pedestal and refine our conception of "consciousness".

-Of course my position on this question might evolve, refine or even completely change in the future.
+Of course, my position on this question might evolve, refine or even completely change in the future.
-I’ll may be write other blog post on this subject depending of who my reflexion evolve on this subject.
+I’ll, maybe, write other blog posts on this subject depending on how my reflection evolves on this subject.

-Until then, on this question of AI consciousness, I can recommend you some further readings (and "seeings"):
+Until then, on this question of AI consciousness, I let you with some recommendations for further readings (and "seeing"):

 * "Learning to be me" and "Permutation City", by Greg Egan
 * "Do Androids Dream of Electronic Sheep" (of course), by Philip K. Dick (or the movie "Bladerunner")
-* "Stand Alone Complex", by Shirow Masamune (or the animated series of the same name, or the movies "Ghost In The Shell")
+* "Stand Alone Complex", by Shirow Masamune (or the animated series of the same name, or "Ghost In The Shell" movies)
 * Origin, by Boichi
 * "Westworld" (the TV series, I didn’t see other versions)
+* "The Matrix" movies (all of them, and The Animatrix too), by Lana and Lilly Watchowski (even if consciousness is not the central theme of these movies, but hey, it just a pretext for seeing them again)

 And I certainly forgot some interesting works on this subject.